Citation, DOI and article data

-Fibrous dysplasia (FD) is a benign tumour-like congenital process, manifested as a defect in osteoblastic differentiation and maturation, with progressive replacement of normal bone with large fibrous stroma and islands of immature woven bone.
+Fibrous dysplasia (FD) is a non-neoplastic tumor-like congenital process, manifested as a localized defect in osteoblastic differentiation and maturation, with the replacement of normal bone with large fibrous stroma and islands of immature woven bone.
 Fibrous dysplasia has a varied radiographic appearance.
 If asymptomatic, it does not require treatment.

-Fibrous dysplasia can affect any bone, and can divided into four sub types 8 (although there is some overlap):
+Fibrous dysplasia can affect any bone and can be divided into four subtypes 8 (although there is some overlap):

-Fibrous dysplasia is found predominantly in children and young adults, with ~ 75% of patients presenting before the age of 30 years (highest incidence between 3 and 15 years).
+Fibrous dysplasia is found predominantly in children and young adults, with ~75% of patients presenting before the age of 30 years (highest incidence between 3 and 15 years).
 In polyostotic form, patients usually present by 10 years old.
-There is no recognised gender predilection 9.
+There is no recognized gender predilection 9.

-Although fibrous dysplasia is usually sporadic, a number of associations are well recognised:
+Although fibrous dysplasia is usually sporadic, a number of associations are well recognized:

 - isolated endocrinopathy without the full McCune-Albright syndrome precocious puberty in girls

-- Mazabraud syndrome : soft-tissue myxomas (rare) ; typically multiple intramuscular lesions in vicinity of most severely affected bone
+- Mazabraud syndrome: soft-tissue myxomas (rare); typically multiple intramuscular lesions in the vicinity of most severely affected bone

 Monostotic form (involving only one bone)

-In the remaining 20 - 30% of cases multiple bones are involved.
-As expected this presents earlier, typically in childhood (mean age of 8 years) with 2/3rds having become symptomatic by the age 10.
+In the remaining 20-30% of cases, multiple bones are involved.
+As expected this presents earlier, typically in childhood (mean age of 8 years) with two-thirds symptomatic by the age of 10.